erilu/cell-line-transcriptome-analysis/README.md

 # R-Cell-Line-HPA-Transcript-Analysis

-**Use R to analyze RNA-seq data on 64 cell lines from The Human Protein Atlas**
+**Use R to analyze RNA-seq data from 64 cell lines from The Human Protein Atlas**

 The RNA-seq data can be downloaded from the [Human Protein Atlas website](https://www.proteinatlas.org/about/download).
 Look under item **4 RNA Gene Data**.
 A copy of the cell line RNA data is also included in this repository.
 The data contains RNA-seq read counts from 64 different human cell lines.